 The NCAA Board of Directors approved a re-written constitution on September 27th, 2018.
 The changes included changing the name of its governing body to “The National Collegiate Athletic Association” and adding “Member Institutions” as an organizational unit.

-The “ncaa constitutional committee” is a group of NCAA members who review proposed changes to the constitution.
+The “ncaa constitutional committee” is a group of NCAA members who evaluate proposed changes to the constitution.
 The full vote will take place on January.

 The NCAA board of governors overwhelmingly approved the final recommendations of its constitution committee on Thursday, bringing the organization one step closer to a new constitution to regulate collegiate sports.